There are 6 different types of Car Insurance Coverage

 You can repair or replace your vehicle for the amount you pay before the insurance company pays

-your claim.
 In some cases, your lender may require comprehensive insurance when you pay off your

 vehicle lease.
 It is usually an optional cover.